top of page

 “I am back.”

-Not because of make-up.
+Not because of makeup.

-Not because of outward things.
+Not because of outer things.

 But because beauty here

-is not an achievement,
+is not performance —

-You are allowed to care for yourself.
+You may care for yourself.

-You are allowed to adorn yourself.
+You may adorn yourself.

-You are allowed to celebrate yourself.
+You may celebrate yourself.

 Because beauty is a form of healing.